mickfuzz/makecode-platformer-101/README.md

 In addition to these subject related learning dimentions, there are notes on process related learning dimensions outside of subject knowledge that may be useful to facilitators and parents.
 These include:

-* [Coding Concepts](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#coding-concepts): mechanics of coding including using variables, loops, lists, logic and different types of data.
+* [Coding Concepts](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#coding-concepts): mechanics of coding including using variables, loops, lists, logic, different types of data, input events and creating functions.
-* [Design Practices](https://mickfuzz.github.io/makecode-platformer-101/codingConcepts#design-practices): including goal setting, creating, testing adn reflecting
+* [Design Practices](https://mickfuzz.github.io/makecode-platformer-101/codingConcepts#design-practices): including goal setting, creating, testing and reflecting.
-* [21st Century Skills](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#21st-century-skills): including communication, collaboration, creativity, critical thinking and digital literacies
-* [Wider Computing Patterns and Systems Concepts](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#wider-patterns): including input events, Creating Functions, systems dynamics and different types of feedback loops.
+* [Systems Patterns](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#systems-patterns): systems dynamics and different types of feedback loops.

 ### Starting with the Familiar, Zoom into Detail, Zoom out to Wider Patterns